microsoft/verona/docs/opsem.md

 # Operational Semantics

 Still to do:
+* Should type checks be entirely removed from the semantics?
+  * Or make them more powerful, able to check mutability and more?
 * Discharge (send/freeze?) when stack RC for the region and all children (recursively) is 0.
   * Could optimize by tracking the count of "busy" child regions.
 * How are Arenas different from uncounted regions?